TamaraGR/School_District_Analysis/README.md

 Other schools' summaries weren't affected, and the summary of the grade levels wasn't affected either, therefore we are focusing on Thomas High.
 Thomas High's summary was affected, as you can see from the images below.

-*Thomas High Summary before removing the nineth graders*
+*Thomas High Summary before removing the ninth graders*

 ![THS_before](https://github.com/TamaraGR/School_District_Analysis/blob/main/THS_before.jpg)

-*Thomas High Summary after removing the nineth graders*
+*Thomas High Summary after removing the ninth graders*

 ![THS_after](https://github.com/TamaraGR/School_District_Analysis/blob/main/THS_after.jpg)